owengaspard/owengaspard/LOGO-LICENSE.md

-# You are not allowed to use my logo (the same one provided in this repository as "logo.png" or ANY variation of it without my explicit permission.
+# You are not allowed to use my logo (the same one provided in this repository as "logo.png" and the one below) or ANY variation of it without my explicit permission.

 <img align="center" src="logo.png" width="96"></img>